-3ie’s Replication Programme was established as a global public good to help improve the quality and reliability of impact evaluation evidence used for policymaking.
+3ie established a replication programme as a global public good to help improve the quality and reliability of impact evaluation evidence used for development decision-making.

-The programme is designed to highlight the benefits of internal replication of impact evaluations of development studies to the sector and to incentivise the conduct of replication studies of influential, innovative, and controversial impact evaluations of development interventions.
+The programme highlights the benefits of the replication of impact evaluations of development studies in order to incentivise replication of influential, innovative or controversial impact evaluations of development interventions.